ant-design/ant-design/docs/spec/data-entry.en-US.md

 <img class="preview-img no-padding" align="right" src="https://gw.alipayobjects.com/zos/rmsportal/jRUNDmdChSEsFAXVBzAx.png">

-> Note: Operations can be more flexible and convinient using "Slider" when precise value is not required.
+> Note: Operations can be more flexible and convenient using "Slider" when precise value is not required.
 "NumberInput" can be worked together with Slider for precise values.

 ### Transfer